Investment Trust FAQs

 Most investment trusts quote an 'ongoing charge' which is the estimated annual charge of holding the investment trust.
 This includes the annual fee paid to the fund manager for managing the portfolio, plus regular recurring costs such as directors' fees and audit fees.
-You can find the ongoing charge on the 'at a glance' tab of the investment trust factsheet on our website.
-Some investment trusts also charge performance fees which are paid to the manager if they meet certain targets.
-Performance fees are not included in the ongoing charges figure, but some investment trusts do publish a figure for ongoing charges + performance fees.
-Investors should refer to the latest annual report and accounts, available on our website, for full details of a trust's charges.
+You can find the ongoing charge on the 'at a glance' and ‘costs’ tabs of the investment trust’s factsheet on our website.
+Some investment trusts also charge other ‘incidental’ costs such as performance fees which are paid to the manager if they meet certain targets.
+Performance fees are not included in the ongoing charges figure, but will be included in the Key Information Document of a trust.
+This is available on our website and will provide full details of a trust's charges.

 Buying investment trusts